Balanced Headphones Guide

-First, you need a balanced headphone amp and your headphone cord must be re-cabled to an XLR plug termination.
+First, you need a balanced headphone amp with an XLR plug.

-Of course, newer headphones with user-detachable cords make the cable changeover a breeze.
-Simply swap out the stock headphone cable with an aftermarket balanced option and, bam, you now have a balanced headphone.
+Of course, newer headphones with user-detachable cords make the cable changeover easy: simply swap out the stock headphone cable with an aftermarket balanced option and you now have a balanced headphone!

 Also, keep in mind only certain headphones can truly be effectively balanced due to connections at the headphone that requires a separate left/right, positive and negative signal.
 So some headphones may sport an XLR plug connection - but are not truly balanced on the inside!

 The unassuming, all-important headphone plug